-- Connect the black cord wire to either the left or right terminal, next to the center neutral.
-The hot terminals are interchangeable; each can connect to... the black or the red wire, but only one wire goes on each terminal.
+- Connect the red cord wire to the other hot terminal.
+The hot terminals are interchangeable; each can connect to the black or the red wire, but only one wire goes on each terminal.

 Reinstall the cover plate with its screws.
-To test the dryer for proper operation, check the dryer's control knob(s) to confirm that everything is in the OFF position, then plug in the dryer into a 4-prong dryer outlet.
+To test the dryer for proper operation, check the dryer's control knob(s) to confirm that everything is in the off position, then plug the dryer into a 4-prong dryer outlet.
 Run the dryer for a few minutes to make sure everything works.
-Connect the dryer vent duct before using the dryer.
+Be sure to connect the dryer vent duct if you removed it (or if it's a new installation) before using the dryer.